 Chains of Misery

-All NSFW content is disabled.
-Click here if you want to enable it.Even though elves generally despise demons for their uncontrolled brutality and sophisticated sexual deviations, it doesn't mean they couldn't make a very good use of it?
+All NSFW content is hidden.
+Click here if you want to unhide it.Even though elves generally despise demons for their uncontrolled brutality and sophisticated sexual deviations, it doesn't mean they couldn't make a very good use of it?
 For quite a while elves used the Garden of Demons as some sort of a cheap training center, where any brave elf could earn a great amount of experience at no cost (as well as a nice tan thanks to the desert sun).

 At the early stage of his military service course, the elf would have to prove he has the right amount of guts (sic!) to be a true warrior.
 He'd have to organize a situation where he'd be captured and enslaved by the demons.
 As part of his necessary training, he would have to spend at least a couple of weeks in captivity before he'd make an attempt to escape and return to his allies at the elven side.
 By doing so he would naturally advance in a great number of important skills and improve his endurance and cunning, especially while planning his escape route.